-Brian J. Snyder, M.D. is a functional neurosurgeon who specializes in the treatment of movement disorders such as Parkinson’s disease, tremor and dystonia, as well as seizure disorders and the surgical treatment of pain.
+Brian J. Snyder, M.D., F.A.N.N.S., is a functional neurosurgeon who specializes in the surgical treatment of movement disorders such as Parkinson’s disease, tremor and dystonia, as well as seizure disorders and the surgical treatment of pain.
 Dr. Snyder is an expert in deep brain stimulation (DBS) utilizing microelectrode recording, vagus nerve stimulation (VNS), and procedures for mapping, recording, and identifying seizure foci in the brain, and the surgical resection of these foci.
 Dr. Snyder utilizes neuromodulation including spinal cord stimulation (SCS) and peripheral nerve stimulation to treat refractory pain.
 Dr. Snyder also has experience with revision surgery for neurostimulators when they either have produced sub-optimal results or have been broken / poorly placed by another physician.
 Dr. Snyder is experienced with the use of intrathecal pumps for infusion of baclofen and narcotics.

 Dr. Snyder was the first neurosurgeon on Long Island to implant the revolutionary NeuroPace RNS® System.